kyle-n/kyle-n.github.io/_posts/2023-04-28-ebike-daily-routine.md

 If you purchase an ebike, there are a couple things I’d recommend.

 First, invest in safety gear.
 American roads are unfortunately full of [gigantic, pedestrian-killing cars](https://www.theatlantic.com/ideas/archive/2021/12/suvs-trucks-killing-pedestrians-cyclists/621102/) driven by [people looking at their phones](https://injuryfacts.nsc.org/motor-vehicle/motor-vehicle-safety-issues/distracted-driving/).
-Make it hard for them to miss you.
 I never bike anywhere without a bright reflective vest ([$7 on Amazon](https://www.amazon.com/gp/product/B000IDSUS8/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1)) and a helmet.
 I also purchased a [rechargeable LED](https://www.amazon.com/gp/product/B07FDVSVDX/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) for the back of the bike.

 When riding, always wear your reflective gear.
 Avoid giant roads with high speed and lots of traffic.
 Use bike lanes wherever possible.
 Ride on the sidewalk if you have to, but avoid pedestrians.
 That’s the best advice I have as a new cyclist.